sureshsarda/sureshsarda.github.io/_posts/2018-11-21-pandas-splitting-exploding-string-column-into-multiple-rows.md

+---
+layout: single
-# Pandas: Splitting (Exploding) a column into multiple rows
+title: Pandas: Splitting (Exploding) a column into multiple rows
+date: 2018-11-21
+share: true
+---

 Recently, while working with on something in my [office](https://whatfix.com), I faced a small but interesting problem.
 I had to clean some data, and the data was not properly normalized.
 So in one of the columns, a single cell had multiple comma seperated values.
 I could not find out the distribution of how frequently the value was appearing without splitting these cells into individual cells of their own, creating new rows.